-I’ve had both, but I seem to have had more success when my personal garage sale was tied in with a neighborhood-wide yard sale event.
+I’ve participated in both — private garage sales and multi-family yard sales — but I seem to have had more success when my personal garage sale was tied in with a neighborhood-wide yard sale event.

 Here’s what I’ve learned…